kadirlofca/kadirlofca-portfolio/src/projects/markdowns/quick-character.md

 subdomains: swe game
 date: 2022-12-10
 ---
+With this project I learned about designing a system, writing readable code, and supporting users through documentation.

-I love playing movement games such as Titanfall, Apex, Mirror's Edge, and have always tinkered with game engines trying to replicate the movements in these games.
+> I love playing movement games such as Titanfall, Apex, Mirror's Edge, and have always tinkered with game engines trying to replicate the movements in these games.
 This project is a framework I made where developers can simply define their movement logic without having to deal with how that logic interacts with other character states.